hvysakhan/ipscanner/README.md

 # Usage
 Make sure you've all dependencies of tauri installed.

-Getting mac address requires root privileges, otherwise the app crashes.
+Getting mac address may require root privileges.

 for running development: